J. Robert Oppenheimer: Bomb design

 At this point in the war, there was considerable anxiety among the scientists that the German nuclear weapons program might be progressing faster than the Manhattan Project.
 In a letter dated May 25, 1943, Oppenheimer responded to a proposal by Fermi to use radioactive materials to poison German food supplies.
 Oppenheimer asked Fermi whether he could produce enough strontium without letting too many in on the secret.
 Oppenheimer continued, "I think we should not attempt a plan unless we can poison food sufficient to kill a half a million men."

 In 1943, development efforts were directed to a plutonium gun-type fission weapon called "Thin Man".
 Initial research on the properties of plutonium was done using cyclotron-generated plutonium-239, which was extremely pure but could be created only in tiny amounts.
-When Los Alamos received the first sample of plutonium from the X-10 Graphite Reactor in April 1944, a problem was discovered: reactor-bred plutonium had a higher concentration of plutonium-240 (five times that of "cyclotron" plutonium), making it unsuitable for use in a gun-type weapon.
+When Los Alamos received the first sample of plutonium from the X-10 Graphite Reactor in April 1944, a problem was discovered: reactor-bred plutonium had a higher concentration of plutonium-240 (five times that of "cyclotron" plutonium).
+Plutonium-240 decays rapidly, creating many neutrons which could detonate a chain reaction prematurely, making it unsuitable for use in a gun-type weapon.

 In July 1944, Oppenheimer abandoned the Thin Man gun design in favor of an implosion-type weapon; a smaller version of Thin Man became Little Boy.
 Using chemical explosive lenses, a sub-critical sphere of fissile material could be squeezed into a smaller and denser form.
 The metal needed to travel only very short distances, so the critical mass would be assembled in much less time.
-In August 1944, Oppenheimer implemented a sweeping reorganization of the Los Alamos laboratory to focus on implosion.
+In August 1944, Oppenheimer implemented a sweeping reorganization of the Los Alamos Laboratory to focus on implosion.
 He concentrated the development efforts on the gun-type device, but now with a simpler design that only had to work with highly enriched uranium, in a single group.
 This device became Little Boy in February 1945.
 After a mammoth research effort, the more complex design of the implosion device, known as the "Christy gadget" after Robert Christy, another student of Oppenheimer's, was finalized as Fat Man in a meeting in Oppenheimer's office on February 28, 1945.

 In May 1945, an Interim Committee was created to advise and report on wartime and postwar policies regarding the use of nuclear energy.
 The Interim Committee established a scientific panel consisting of Oppenheimer, Arthur Compton, Fermi, and Lawrence to advise it on scientific issues.
 In its presentation to the Interim Committee, the panel offered its opinion not just on an atomic bomb's likely physical effects but also on its likely military and political impact.
 This included opinions on such sensitive issues as whether the Soviet Union should be advised of the weapon in advance of its use against Japan.